jxjo/Xoptfoil2/docs/index.md

 Xoptfoil2 is the successor of Xoptfoil and [Xoptfoil-JX](https://github.com/jxjo/Xoptfoil-JX/tree/master), which is a branch of the original, awesome Xoptfoil by Daniel Prosser.

-The objective of the project are:
+The objectives of the project are:
 - building a robust and reliable airfoil optimization kernel supporting future extensions in various aspects.
 - an airfoil optimizer GUI, which allows to define, visualize and analyze an optimization task - WiP